Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 You’ve got a few options here:

 - RICS Surveyor – Offers a formal valuation.
-Especially helpful if your insurer, mortgage lender, or buyer needs a trusted figure.
+Especially helpful if your insurer, mortgage lender, or buyer needs a trusted figure (RICS guidance on valuations).

 - Auction House Valuer – Useful if you’re selling the property at auction.